Fiction about family life as psychotherapy

 Inspector SB Glasheen is an enigma to those Dublin cops who’ve worked with him.
-Born in 1916 in Arizona, on an Indian reserved territory, on the same day that the Easter Rising began in Dublin, young ‘SB’ Glasheen spent the first five years of his life wandering freely around the yellow-green fields of the St John’s Plains chapter of the Navajo Nation, in Apache County, Arizona; and wading and hand-fishing in the Blue Creek; while his Irish father and his Lakota Indian mother taught in the local Franciscan High School.
+Born in 1916 in Arizona, on an Indian reserved territory, on the same day that the Easter Rising began in Dublin, young ‘SB’ Glasheen spent the first five years of his life wandering freely around the yellow-green fields of the St John’s Plains chapter of the Navajo Nation – five miles east of St Michaels – in Apache County, Arizona; and wading and hand-fishing in the Blue Creek; while his Irish father and his Lakota Indian mother taught in the local Holy Ghost Fathers’ Free School.
 His mother was a big fan of Chief Sitting Bull, who’d been assassinated the year she was born…

 By Kurt Llama Byron